LastDance500/neural-symbolic-parsing/README.md

 The sequential data is already available at <code>/data</code> folder.
 For original data, download at the website of PMB: <a href="https://pmb.let.rug.nl/data.php"> data </a>

+_!!_ If you want to conduct experiments on the challenge set, please contact us.

 ### Installation

 1. Clone the repo